phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

     end

 Generally speaking, avoid accessing variables inside `HEEx` templates, as code that access variables is always executed on every render.
-This also applies to the `assigns` variable.
 The exception are variables introduced by Elixir's block constructs.
 For example, accessing the `post` variable defined by the comprehension below works as expected:

 ```heex
 <%= for post <- @posts do %>